Dashstrom/python-template/README.rst

 Installation
 ############

-First you need to create your repository then process as follows:
+First you need to create your repository as follows:

 ..  code-block:: bash